Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 ---

 ### Notable Gameplay and Balance Changes:

+* **Sun's Dusk** adds several immersive survival mechanics to the game.
+All of them can be disabled or tweaked using the script settings if needed in Sun's Dusk: Primary Needs.

 * All **traps are hidden** initially, use related spells or try using a probe on a lock to have a chance of revealing the trap (*Hidden Traps*)